U.S. pledges troops, equipment for NATO rapid response force

 Carter also said it would include airlift and precision joint fire capabilities, which could include anything from land-based artillery to air support or naval firepower.

-"We're making this commitment to the VJTF because the United States is deeply committed to the collective defence of Europe," Carter said, speaking alongside his Dutch, German and Norwegian counterparts in Muenster.
+"We're making this commitment to the VJTF because the United States is deeply committed to the collective defense of Europe," Carter said, speaking alongside his Dutch, German and Norwegian counterparts in Muenster.

-Still, U.S. defence officials stressed that the United States was mainly providing high-end support to enable European land forces that form the bulk of the VJTF.
+Still, U.S. defense officials stressed that the United States was mainly providing high-end support to enable European land forces that form the bulk of the VJTF.

 RUSSIAN REACTION